-The Global Network on Extremism and Technology (GNET) is an academic research initiative backed by the Global Internet Forum to Counter Terrorism (GIFCT), an independent but industry-funded initiative for better understanding, and counteracting, terrorist use of technology.
-ICCT’s broad network of experts have enabled valuable additions to the project.
+ICCT is a core partner in the Global Network on Extremism and Technology (GNET), an academic research partnership backed by the Global Internet Forum to Counter Terrorism (GIFCT).
+This explores terrorist use of technology and how to counteract it, asking the question:

 How do online violent extremist behaviours and content relate to offline, real-world harms, and how do mitigation activities responding to those behaviours and content interact with normative social concerns including freedom of expression and conscience, privacy, and human rights?

 ICCT experts have published numerous blogs with GNET on subjects ranging from the use of big data to adapting tech policies to a local level to address the far-right in the Global South.

 ICCT also conducts biannual closed-door workshops bringing together practitioners, policymakers and academics to exchange expertise.
 These explore cutting-edge topics including:

 - Big Data, Counter-Terrorism and Transparency;

 - Researcher Safety While Working Online;

 - Online Governance and Right-Wing Extremism: Addressing Challenges to Proscription and Taxonomy.